 The fair values of quoted investments in active markets are based on current average market prices.
 If the market for a financial asset is not active (and for unlisted securities), the Bank establishes fair value by using commonly accepted valuation techniques.
-These include the use of recent arm's length transactions, net asset value per share, discounted cash flow analysis and other valuation techniques consistent with the specific features of the securities market in Bulgaria.
+These include the

-The balance sheet value and fair value of the equity instruments in the banking book as of 31 December 2015 are represented in the table below:
+The balance sheet value and fair value of the equity instruments in the banking book as of 31 December 2016 are represented in the table below:

 Equity instruments in the banking book Balance sheet value Fair value

-Shares 8 8
+Shares 11 11

-Participations 14,169 14,169
+Participations 8,923 8,923

-Total: 14,177 14,177
+Total: 8,934 8,934